Our Board

 Appointed 18 July 2016

-John previously held the position of Head of Infrastructure, Coal Division at Anglo American PLC and prior to that he was the CEO of WestNet Infrastructure Group.
+Prior to joining Essential Energy John held senior positions in the infrastructure, resources and logistics sectors including Head of Infrastructure, Coal Division at Anglo American PLC and CEO of WestNet Infrastructure Group.

 The Hon.
 Duncan Gay AM